gauthma/LaTeX/README.md

 $ mkdir article_dir
 $ cd article_dir
 $ git clone https://github.com/gauthma/LaTeX.git .
-$ rm -rf .git()
+$ rm -rf .git
 ```

-Do work with LaTeX skeletons provided, compile using adequate
+Do work with LaTeX skeletons provided, compile using adequate Makefile
-Makefile target and enjoy profit!!
-You will have to edit `Makefile`
+target and enjoy profit!!
+You will have to edit `Makefile` and set
-and set `NAME` to the *main file*'s name.
-Beware: in the makefile,
+`NAME` to the *main file*'s name.
+Beware: in the makefile, the command
-the command lines *must* start with a *TAB* (not some number of
+lines *must* start with a *TAB* (not some number of spaces!!).
-spaces!!).

 The files starting with `inc_` are files that are supposed to be
 *included* in another file, and *not* compiled on their own.
 This
 includes the article preamble, as it was getting too long...

+***IMPORTANT NOTE***: Do not forget the *last* step, i.e.\ removing the
+`.git` folder!
+It can needlessly occupy quite a few MB!

 ### The Letter skeleton

 It's pretty straightforward, except for one detail: if you don't use
-footnotes (i.e. don't have any `\endnote{blah blah}` in the text),
+footnotes (i.e. don't have any `\endnote{blah blah}` in the text), then
-then you must comment out the `\theendnotes` command, otherwise
+you must comment out the `\theendnotes` command, otherwise compiling the
-compiling the document you get an error saying that the `.ent` file
-was not found.
+document you get an error saying that the `.ent` file was not found.

 ### The Presention skeleton

 The `PRESENTATION` skeleton (`presentation.tex`) depends on the
 `projector` class, found [here](http://www.shoup.net/projector/).
-Installing it is described in the [TeX Trickery](#tex-trickery)
+Installing it is described in the [TeX Trickery](#tex-trickery) section.
-section.
-Also, when displaying presentations, bold is often more
+Also, when displaying presentations, bold is often more emphasizing than
-emphasizing than italics.
-Thus, the \emph command is redefined to
+italics.
+Thus, the \emph command is redefined to put the text in bold;
-put the text in bold; for italics there is the \iemph command.
+for italics there is the \iemph command.

 For math, include the file `inc_mathematics_presentation.tex`.

 ### The Tikz skeleton

 The file for this is named `tikzfig.tex`.
-The example is adapted
+The example is adapted from
-from [here][5].
-I use it as a playgroud for TikZ.
-The PDF produced
+[here][5].
+I use it as a playground for TikZ.
+The PDF produced will be a
-will be a "full-scale" picture.
-To include it say, on a
+"full-scale" picture.
+To include it say, on a presentation, do
-presentation, do `\centering{\graphicbox{figures/quantum_diag}}`.
+`\centering{\graphicbox{figures/quantum_diag}}`.

 Tweakings
 ---

 ### One vs. two columns

-The **inc_preamble.tex** file contains two comments that start
+The **inc_preamble.tex** file contains two comments that start with XXX.
-with XXX.
-One is before the two `\documentclass` lines, and another
+One is before the two `\documentclass` lines, and another is before the
-is before the `\usepackage[...]{geometry}` lines.
-The first line of
+`\usepackage[...]{geometry}` lines.
+The first line of each pair of lines
-each pair of lines is to produce an article with *one* column; and
+is to produce an article with *one* column; and the second of each set
-the second of each set is to produce an article with *two* columns.
+is to produce an article with *two* columns.
+Comment and uncomment
-Comment and uncomment accordingly.
+accordingly.

-The rationale is that for just one column, we use a 12pt font, and
+The rationale is that for just one column, we use a 12pt font, and 3.5cm
-3.5cm lateral margins.
+lateral margins.
 For two columns, 10pt and 1.5 respectively.

 ### Draft mode